NilPointer-Software/bdfd-wiki/src/bdscript/replyIn.md

 ```
 $replyIn[delay]
 ```
-> 🧙‍♂️ The 'delay' can't be more than 40 minutes or less than 1 second.
+> 🧙‍♂️ Maximum 'delay' can be 40 minutes _(For premium users, it's 120 minutes)_ while minimum delay is 1 second.

 ### Breakdown
 - `delay` - How long the command is delayed (e.g: 10s, 10m, 40m).